-The most common form of macular degeneration is discussed.
+Learn about the most common form of age-related macular degeneration.

 - Read articles on macular degeneration written by experts.